core-wg/transport-indication/draft-ietf-core-transport-indication.md

 No matter how the endpoint (and thus transport) was discovered and whether a proxy is involved, it does not alter the URI of the resource being requested.
-The Proxy-Scheme, Uri-Host and Uri-Port options are set as needed to ensure that the request keeps targetting the requested resource.
+The Proxy-Scheme, Uri-Host and Uri-Port options are set as needed to ensure that the request keeps targeting the requested resource.
 This happens, respectively,
 if the URI scheme associated with the selected transport differs from the request URI's scheme (or a proxy is used),